marvelous-comics/project_ADAELE/README.md

 	- Data cleaning
 	- Analysis of the data:
 		- General characteristic analysis and plots
-		- Longevity analysis and plots
+		- Longevity and famousness analysis and plots
 		- Diversity analysis and plots
 		- Writer and Editor analysis